Why would a health system in Tennessee have any legal standing to stop the building of a hospital in Georgia?

 A similar issue is taking place in Jackson, Ga., part of the state’s fast-growing corridor along I-75 south of Atlanta.
 Community leaders are seeking to replace their 25-bed critical access hospital, built in 1962 with the same Hill-Burton Act funding as Hutcheson, with a new facility that will better serve the area’s population growth.

-Rather than endure what was likely to be an expensive and arduous CON process, the local state representative carried a bill during this year’s legislative session intended to eliminate CON entirely for this type of situation in the state’s rural counties.
+Rather than endure what was likely to be an expensive and arduous CON process, the local state representative carried a bill during this year’s legislative session intended to eliminate CON for new hospitals in the state’s rural counties.

-To reiterate: Local stakeholders decided it would be easier to change state law for 55 rural hospitals than to gain the state’s regulatory approval for their project.
+To reiterate: Local stakeholders decided it would be easier to change state law for 120 rural counties than to gain the state’s regulatory approval for their project.

 Testimony about the bill in a committee hearing was especially revealing despite – or maybe because of – its lack of clarity.
 Specifically, committee members and a bill opponent could not establish whether a hospital that relocates within a county even requires CON approval under existing law.
 Ultimately, the answer to this question was inconclusive, and the bill failed.